Academic Year and Semester Programs Approved by Amherst College

 The American School of Classical Studies at Athens, one of America’s most distinguished centers devoted to advanced teaching and research, was founded in 1881 to provide American graduate students and scholars a base for their studies in the history and civilization of the Greek world.
 Today, 136 years later, it is still a teaching institution, providing graduate students a unique opportunity to study firsthand the sites and monuments of Greece.
 The School is also a superb resource for senior scholars pursuing research in fields ranging from antiquity to modern Greece, thanks to its internationally renowned libraries, the Blegen, dedicated to classical antiquity, and the Gennadius, which concentrates on the Greek world after the end of antiquity.

 - Summer Session 2020

-Two six-week sessions (June 13 through July 27 and June 20 through August 3) are designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.
+The six-week session (June 5 through July 19) is designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.

 Enrollment is open to North American graduate and advanced undergraduate students and to high school and college instructors of classics and related subjects.
 Each session is limited to 20 participants.

-Roughly half of each session is spent in travel throughout Greece.
+Roughly half of the session is spent in travel throughout Greece.
 Three trips of varying duration give the participant an introduction to the major archaeological sites and museum collections in North and Central Greece, the Peloponnese, and Crete.
 The remainder of the session is devoted to study of the museums and monuments of Athens and the surrounding area with day trips to such sites as Marathon, Sounion, and Eleusis.
 Each participant will usually present two "on-site" oral reports on assigned topics.
 The program is demanding, both physically and intellectually.